0xA001113/spectre-indexer/README.md

 ```

 ### Enable transactions_inputs_resolve

-Having the indexer resolve inputs at index time allows avoiding the expensive join at query time.
-In essence this load is moved to the indexer,
+Having the indexer resolve inputs at index time allows avoiding the
+expensive join at query time.
+In essence this load is moved to the
-except if you also choose to use it to resolve addresses by dropping the addresses_transactions table and querying inputs and outputs directly,
+indexer, except if you also choose to use it to resolve addresses by
+dropping the `addresses_transactions` table and querying inputs and
-in this case the added effort is zero or even negative.
-To enable add the argument: --enable=transactions_inputs_resolve.
+outputs directly, in this case the added effort is zero or even
+negative.
+To enable add the argument: `--enable=transactions_inputs_resolve`.

-If you want to have the indexer pre-resolve inputs but already have existing data in the db, you have to manually pre-resolve existing inputs first.
+If you want to have the indexer pre-resolve inputs but already have
+existing data in the db, you have to manually pre-resolve existing
-Make sure the indexer is stopped and apply the following SQL:
+inputs first.
+Make sure the indexer is stopped and apply the following
+SQL:

 ```sql
 CREATE TABLE transactions_inputs_resolved AS
 SELECT